Evangelical theology: God

 The Virgin Mary is so called because she was a virgin before the birth of Jesus but the evangelicals believe that she had other biological children, the brothers and sisters of Jesus quoted in the Gospels (Mark 6:3).
-She is recognized as "Maria Christotokos" (Mother of Christ) and is considered a model of faith, humility and obedience to God.
-Some evangelicals refute the name of "Theotokos" (Mother of God) of the Council of Ephesus (431) to avoid any confusion with the Marian devotion found in the Roman Catholic Church, but most evangelical theologians accept this formulation from a theoretical point of view by relying on the principle of communicating idioms and considering that rejecting it would amount to denying the uniqueness of the person of Christ; they generally complete it cautiously with a "according to its human nature".
+She is recognized as "Maria Christotokos" and is considered a model of faith, humility and obedience to God.
+Some evangelicals refute the name of "Theotokos" of the Council of Ephesus (431) to avoid any confusion with the Marian devotion found in the Roman Catholic Church, but most evangelical theologians accept this formulation from a theoretical point of view by relying on the principle of communicating idioms and considering that rejecting it would amount to denying the uniqueness of the person of Christ; they generally complete it cautiously with a "according to its human nature".

-Evangelicals almost universally reject the idea that Mary is co-redemptor or mediator, as well as the immaculate conception, the dormition and the assumption, considering them as biblically unjustified, as well as any form of Marian piety as practiced by the Catholic Church.
+Evangelicals almost universally reject the idea that Mary is co-redemptor or mediator, as well as the Immaculate Conception, the Dormition and the Assumption, considering them as biblically unjustified, as well as any form of Marian piety as practiced by the Catholic Church.

-This Trinitarian conception of God has various consequences in the Christian faith evangelical:
+This Trinitarian conception of God has various consequences in the evangelical Christian faith:

 God the Father

-For the Evangelicals like others Christians, God, is the creator of heaven and earth.
+To evangelicals, like other Christians, God, is the creator of heaven and earth.
 Moreover, God is presented as a loving Father, and the relation of the human to God must necessarily be that of a child vis-à-vis his father.